horia141/jupiter/docs/concepts/inbox-tasks.md

   and then to “Not Done” or “Done”.
 * _Done_: all tasks that are finished, with the desired outcome.
 * _Not Done_: all tasks that are finished, but not with the desired outcome.
-* _Archived_: tasks which have been archived via `jupiter gc` are moved here.
+* _Archived_: tasks which have been archived [garbage collection](./garbage-collection.md).
   You can also achieve them via manually changing their status too.
 * _No Status_: tasks which you perhaps created, but don’t plan on actioning in any way.